dsscollection/git-github-for-stats/README.md

 Commits, diffs, and tags
 ------------------------

-We now explore the fundamental concepts of Git and connect them to the data science workflow:
+We now connect the fundamental concepts of Git to the data science workflow:

 -   repository
 -   commit